2020Deception/DeceptionAlertViews/README.md

 ## Requirements

 This is designed to be used with apps that support iOS 4.3 thru iOS 8.
 Please use the latest commit (preferred) or latest version.
-It is back supported to iOS 4.3 but the class uses arc and currently doesn not support pre-arc apps.
+It is back supported to iOS 4.3 but the class uses arc and currently does not support non-arc apps.

 ## Installation